SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

 ### Using Simplicity Studio Energy Profiler for Current Measurement

-- Once the application code is flashed onto the module, the energy profiler can be used to measure current consumption.
+- After the application code is flashed onto the module, the energy profiler can be used to measure current consumption.

-- From tools, choose Energy Profiler and click "OK".
+- From Tools, choose **Energy Profiler** and click **OK**.

     ![Figure: Energy Profiler Step 6](resources/readme/energy_profiler_step_1.png)

-- From Quick Access, choose Start Energy Capture option.
+- From Quick Access, choose **Start Energy Capture** option.

     ![Figure: Energy Profiler Step 7](resources/readme/energy_profiler_step_2.png)

     > **Note** The target part and board name have to be reverted to default to flash application binary.

   ![Figure: Energy Profiler Step 8](resources/readme/energy_profiler_step_3.png)
-- Average current consumption measured in power-meter.
+- The following example shows the average current consumption measured in the power meter.

     ![output_prints](resources/readme/power_meter_avg_current_consumption.png)